Monument to Albert Agarunov: History

-Every year, on the Agarunov's birthday, April 25, there are various events held to commemorate him.
+Every year, on Agarunov's birthday, April 25, there are various events held to commemorate him.

 Composition

 The process of creating the monument lasted six months.
-At first, the model of the sculpture was made of clay, then of plaster, bronze.
+At first, the model of the sculpture was made of clay, then of plaster, and bronze.
 The rock part was made of concrete.

 The monument itself is a sculpture of Albert Agarunov on a tank.

-Monument to Albert Agarunov is the second monument dedicated to the Azerbaijani tankman, after the monument to the Hero of the Soviet Union, General of tank forces Hazi Aslanov.
+The monument to Albert Agarunov is the second monument dedicated to the Azerbaijani tank man, after the monument to the Hero of the Soviet Union, General of tank forces Hazi Aslanov.